superlinked/external-benchmarks/README.md

 embeddings concatenated.

+The float precision used throughout is fp16, or half-precision.

 ## Running Benchmarks

 For the `benchmark_10M` setup produce the following set of measurements - basically fill in the 'TBD' cells: